Reporter Outreach Logo

 • Most link building campaigns produce measurable ranking improvements in 2–6 months.
 First placements typically appear within 2–6 weeks; compounding traffic growth follows over the next 3–12 months.

-• Across 5 Reporter Outreach campaigns, timelines ranged from 6 months (SaaS, 2,203% growth) to 10 months (eCommerce, 555% growth) — with the fastest results in verticals where the client already had solid on-page SEO.
+• Across 5 Reporter Outreach campaigns, timelines ranged from 6 months (SaaS, 2,203% growth) to 10 months (eCommerce, 555% growth) — with the fastest link building results in verticals where the client already had solid on-page SEO.

 • 58% of SEOs increased their link building budgets year-over-year — a signal that practitioners who commit long enough to see results keep investing more (Reporter Outreach, 2026).